Does Teller Talk?

 The Voice of Silence

 Does Teller Talk?
-In fact, when magician Teller does speak publicly, the tongue-tied American illusionist is well-spoken.
+When magician Teller does speak publicly, the tongue-tied American illusionist is well-spoken.

-The second reason—magic doesn’t need words.
-Teller found the concept of patter superfluous.
+The second reason is magic doesn’t need words.
+Teller found the concept of “patter” superfluous.

-Read below his own words in 2013 why Teller doesn't speak.
+Read below his own words in 2013 about why Teller doesn’t speak.

 Hearing the Unheard: Actions Speak Louder